 If you have suicidal thoughts and fear for your safety, or that of people around you, see the Preventing suicide page.
 You will find further information on help and resources available.

 Panic disorder is an illness that can be treated.
 There are known treatments available to treat this disorder.
-Treatments allow people affected to regain control of their lives and daily activities.
-The earlier an affected person consults with a doctor, the better their chances of recovery.
+Treatments allow people with panic disorder to regain control of their lives and daily activities.
+The earlier the person consults with a doctor, the better their chances of recovery.

-In most cases, panic disorder is treated effectively by a psychotherapy, medication, or a combination of these 2 treatments.
+In most cases, panic disorder is treated effectively with self-care, group psychological education, an intervention, psychotherapy, medication, or by a combination of some of these treatments.

 Treatment for panic disorder also lowers agoraphobia.
 It often disappears by itself as panic attacks diminish.
 In rare cases, a person who is treated and has no more panic attacks can continue to have agoraphobia.

-Anxiety disorder experts generally recommend cognitive behavioural therapy, which aims to change the individual’s thoughts and problematic behaviour, and replaces them with thoughts and responses appropriate to reality.
+Anxiety disorder experts generally recommend cognitive behavioural therapy, which aims to change the individual’s thoughts, core beliefs and problematic behaviour, and replaces them with thoughts and responses appropriate to reality.
 It helps understand the origins of the problem and to find solutions.

 Different medicines can be used to treat panic disorder, including antidepressants and anxiolytics.
 See the page with information on anxiety problems to learn more about: